A complementary screening for quantum spin Hall insulators in 2D exfoliable materials: Results and discussions

 For all the materials found, we searched the current literature to determine which \acp{QSHI} were already known, and which one are novel to this study.
 We find that among the 4 \acp{QSHI} identified, 3 were already known, namely the two tellurides of hafnium/zirconium, and hafnium bromide.
-Br$_2$Hf$_2$\cite{zhou2015new,hirayama2018electrides} was already known both for being an easily exfoliable material and for its topological properties in its \ac{2D} and \ac{3D} forms.
+HfBr\cite{zhou2015new,hirayama2018electrides} was already known both for being an easily exfoliable material and for its topological properties in its \ac{2D} and \ac{3D} forms.
 This material has a \ac{DG} of 233~meV and an \ac{IG} of 48~meV making it a good candidate for experiments and possible device realization.
-It should also be noted that this material belongs to a broader class of transition-metal halides MX (M=Zr,Hf X=Cl,Br) which has already been predicted to host topological properties.
+It should also be noted that this material belongs to a broader class of transition-metal halides MX (M=Zr,~Hf X=Cl,~Br) which has already been predicted to host topological properties.
 Furthermore, several class of similar honeycomb materials have also been predicted to host topological states such as transition metal carbides MC (M=Ti, Zr, Hf)\cite{zhou2016prediction} and transition metal compounds MM' (M=Ti, Zr, Hf) (M'=Bi, Sb)\cite{huang2018prediction}.

-Hf$_2$Te$_{10}$ (Zr$_2$Te$_{10}$)\cite{weng2014transition} are two pentatellurides both of which have large \acp{DG} of 300(281) meV and \acp{IG} of 171(220) meV making them both very good candidates for \acp{QSHI} applications at room temperature.
-Interestingly, the inversion in these materials has been shown to be due to the non-symmorphic space group and not to \ac{SOC}, the effect of which is only to open a gap in a band structure that would be metallic in a non ``fully-relativistic'' calculation.
+HfTe$_{5}$ (ZrTe$_{5}$)\cite{weng2014transition} are two pentatellurides both of which have large \acp{DG} of 300(281) meV and \acp{IG} of 171(220) meV making them both very good candidates for \acp{QSHI} applications at room temperature.
+Interestingly, as shown by Weng et al.\cite{weng2014transition}, the presence of a band inversion in these materials comes mainly from the non-symmorphic features of their space group which, together with the presence of 2 non-equivalent Te atom chains, drives the ordering of the bands at $\Gamma$.
+At the same time, the symmetries of the space group give raise to four-fold degenerate bands at the \ac{TRIM} points, 2 with even and 2 with odd parity, such that the presence of \ac{SOC} will only open a gap in a band structure that would otherwise be metallic, but will preserve the product of parity eigenvalues at the \ac{TRIM} points.
 These pentatellurides have also been proposed for the realization of the quantum anomalous Hall effect, when the transition metal Hf/Zr is substituted for a rare earth metal which could induce a magnetic ordering in the material, breaking time-reversal symmetry\cite{lowhorn2006enhancement,weng2014transition}.